-The Bus Rapid Transit (BRT) system is expected to be in place in 2022-2023 on Fifth and Forbes Avenues.
-The BRT plan add exclusive BRT lanes, bike lanes in some locations, and reduces travel lanes for general traffic.
+The Bus Rapid Transit (BRT) system is expected to be in place by the end of 2027 on Fifth and Forbes Avenues.
+The BRT plan adds exclusive BRT lanes, bike lanes in some locations, and reduces travel lanes for general traffic.